ttscoff/bunch/using-bunch/menu.md

 : You can quit the apps opened in any Bunch from this submenu.
 Files, scripts, and urls (as well as `!` lines that already quit an app) are ignored, unless they're preceded with a `!` to indicate they run on close.
 Some commands are reversed (Dock, Wallpaper, DND, Desktop icons...).

 New Bunch With Open Apps
 : Use this command to create a new Bunch file containing all of the currently open apps on your Mac.
 This will only include apps that show up in your Dock, not apps that run in your menu bar only (Finder and Bunch will also be ignored).
-You will have the option to name the new Bunch, and to either save the Bunch to your Bunches folder, or copy the contents to your clipboard.
+You will have the option to name the new Bunch, and to either save the Bunch to your Bunch folder, or copy the contents to your clipboard.

 : {% gif images/newbunchwithopenapps.gif "New Bunch With Open Apps" %}